htgithub194/self-study/docs/rust/axum/axum.md

         * the request's body part should be extracted at the last extractor

-    * Ans 2: suitale func will be automatically imlp Handler trait by the macro [all_the_tuples](https://github.com/tokio-rs/axum/blob/15917c6dbcb4a48707a20e9cfd021992a279a662/axum-core/src/macros.rs#L231 "github link")
+    * Ans 2: suitable func will be automatically imlp Handler trait by the macro [all_the_tuples](https://github.com/tokio-rs/axum/blob/15917c6dbcb4a48707a20e9cfd021992a279a662/axum-core/src/macros.rs#L231 "github link")

         ```rust